SspStark/Cybersecurity-Ethical-Hacking/README.md

 # Cybersecurity

-Cyber --> Interconnected Things, Devices that connnected to internet or Digital world.
+<h4>Cyber --> Interconnected Things, Devices that connnected to internet or Digital world.</h4>